-We’re still reeling from the absolute joyride our very first Dame Traveler Adventures social media and photography workshop was!
+We’re still reeling from the absolute joyride our very first Dame Traveler Trips social media and photography workshop was!
 Today we wanted to spotlight some of our very favorite moments of our time celebrating sisterhood and exploring the beauty of Sri Lanka.
 Are you ready?
 Let’s go!

 About The Workshop

 For our first Dame Traveler Adventure workshop, we joined forces with the genius photographer Laura Grier.
 Together, we were able to create a ten day trip of a lifetime (organized by the ever gracious and Sri Lankan local, Sherene Hululgalle of Jasmine Vine (Marry Me in Sri Lanka) also allowed us to teach other Dame Travelers the ins and outs of creating keepsake travel photos and using social media platforms to elevate their storytelling online.
 Dream team?
 I think yes!
 The unforgettable adventures that followed are still rolling in my mind’s eye.
 Each day was stocked with explorations on any traveler’s bucket list – from visiting ruins, soaking in warm waters on pristine beaches, hiking through Tea Country and at sunrise – there were so many incredible experiences, images and moments captured together.